gsileno/mesa-gym/README.md

         break
 ```

-#### Body and mental elements
+#### distinction of body and mental elements

-To facilitate problem decomposition, players are defined by body (dealing with mechanicistic interventions on and by the environment), and mind (dealing with sensory/motor decision mechanisms).
-As a good practice, given a certain domain, intervention of modelers should be only at mental level.
-So, in practice, the body eg. `AgentBody(mesa.Agent)` class that comes with the environment, which is extended by a mental element.
+To facilitate problem decomposition, agents may be defined as body (dealing with mechanicistic interventions on and by the environment) and mind (dealing with sensory/motor decision mechanisms).
+As a good practice, given a certain domain, intervention of modelers should be only at mental level, eg. there is a body eg. `AgentBody(mesa.Agent)` class that comes with the environment, which is then extended by a mental element.

-For instance in this case, the agent takes the perceptions (only a limited portion of the environment), identify the positions by the relative coordinates coming from the perception, and move randomly in any of those.
+In the current code, for instance, the agent takes the perceptions (only a limited portion of the environment), identify the positions by the relative coordinates coming from the perception, and move randomly in any of those.

 ```
 class RandomWalkingAgent(AgentBody):